March 27, 2026

 The database captures adaptation actions across:

 Each entry in the database is carefully reviewed and coded using a consistent methodology.
-This enables comparison across regions and sectors, and supports long‑term analysis of how adaptation activity is evolving over time.
+This enables comparison across regions and sectors, and supports long‑term analysis of how adaptation activity is evolving.

 The database is updated on an ongoing basis, reflecting the dynamic nature of climate change adaptation in Australia.